Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Band Steering works better in enterprise applications where the system can dedicate more resources to the task.

-If you want more control over which band your device uses, turn Smart Connect off and separate the bands using different SSIDs.
+If you want more control over which band or bands your device uses, turn Smart Connect off and separate the bands using different SSIDs.

 Wi-Fi Channel